 But then, after a while…you start getting frustrated, noticing that things are slipping through the cracks and you’re getting pulled back into the day-to-day more and more.

-If someone isn’t an ideal team member, why can’t you seem to let them go?
+If someone happens to have the profile of the wrong team member, why can’t you seem to let them go?

 If they aren’t honoring their responsibilities or qualified for their role, why did you hire them in the first place?

-What I’ve learned is that we bring on or keep non-ideal people on our team because of limiting beliefs that we have or rules that no longer serve us.
+What I’ve learned is that we bring on or keep wrong team members because of limiting beliefs that we have or rules that no longer serve us.

 We are usually unaware of these underground motivators that are getting in the way.
 Here are some of the limiting beliefs around hiring and firing that I’ve discovered over my decades of both being in business and working with tens of thousands of other entrepreneurs: